lucaskbobadilla/Bioinformatics-scripts/README.md

-# Python-Bioinformatics-scripts
+# My bioinformatics daily scripts

-This repository contains a sort of Python scripts for daily bioinformatics tasks.
+This repository contains a sort of scripts for daily bioinformatics tasks.

 ## N50 fasta statistics